7 Tricks to Make a Healthy Smoothie

 Healthy smoothies have whole fruit.

 Does your go-to smoothie blend fruit juice instead of cut-up fruit?
 You’re missing out on a crucial opportunity for fiber, which takes longer to digest so you don’t get hunger pangs an hour after eating.
 Try banana, mixed berries, or apple.
 Frozen fruit may make your smoothie taste thicker and frostier.
 You can cut up ripe peaches, plums, nectarines, strawberries, cherries, and apricots, then spread them on a tray and freeze until firm.
 Store in individual baggies until you’re ready to blend.
-These kid-friendly smoothies are adult approved, too.

 Healthy smoothies aren’t afraid of veggies.